 I made candles in a cellar and had home demonstrations selling them at neighbors’ homes.
 I had a soft ice cream truck and was a personnel recruiter (irony there).
-And, yes, I even sold new and used cars for a dealership in West Philadelphia.
+And, yes, I even sold new and used cars for a dealership in West Philadelphia (Sunny Stein: “The Dealer with a Hole in his Head”).
 Finally, the perfect fit for a full time student, I landed a job as a courier for a large corporation, starting at 3:30 in the afternoon and finished my route among the 5 divisions, in the city and suburbs, by 7:30 in the evening, which left time for studying.
 There were other small jobs during the period of my full time status at Temple University, inluding driving a taxi cab, but I can’t remember all of them at the moment (later, maybe).

 Finally, my younger (by 8 years) brother joined the police department.
 Within a year, he convinced me to do the same in order to bring stability into my life.
 I’ll fill in the details later regarding his status at that time.
 The appointment process took a few months.
 I had one class to complete my bachelor’s degree.
 It was a good idea from an educational perspective: I would be a big frog in a small pond because not even a high school diploma was required at the time to join the Philly PD.
 As you can imagine, much has changed through the years regarding educational requirements for appointment to the Philadelphia Police Department.
 Two full years of college credits are now required, I believe.